CAST: Counterfactual Labels Improve Instruction Following in Vision-Language-Action Models: Counterfactual Label Augmentation

 \subsection{How counterfactuals enable language following}

-We motivate our approach by presenting a simple conceptual model for how well a particular language label induces language following.
-For simplicity of exposition, we will drop time step and sample subscripts $t$ and $i$ in this derivation, such that the counterfactual language label is simply denoted as $\ell$, the atomic language label as $\la$, the action as $\ba$, and the observation as $\bo$.
+We motivate our approach by presenting a simple conceptual model for how well labels induce language following.
+For readability, we drop step and sample subscripts $t$ and $i$, denote the language label as $\ell$, the atomic language label as $\la$, the action as $\ba$, and the observation as $\bo$. $\ell$, $\la$, and $\ba$ could correspond to an original or counterfactual label.

-We expect a model to attend to language input when it adds additional information about the action $\ba$ that cannot be deduced from the observation $\bo$.
-This can be captured by the \emph{conditional} mutual information between the label and the action, \emph{conditioned} on the observation $I(\ba; \ell | \bo)$.
-In this section, we will assume that language following can be improved by maximizing this mutual information quantity, which we argue is a reasonable, though simple, conceptual model of language following.
-We will show that by increasing the number of different $\la$ executed at a given $\bo$, while ensuring that each atomic command corresponds to a unique $\ell$, we effectively maximize a lower bound on $I(\ba; \ell | \bo)$.
-This will motivate our method as a principled way to improve language following, albeit under this mutual information assumption.
-See \cref{app:theory_proof} for details. \begin{lemma} Given a language label $\ell$, an atomic command $\la$, and an observation $\bo$, the mutual information $I(\ba ; \ell \vert \bo)$ is lower bounded by $H(\la \vert \bo) - H(\la \vert \ell, \bo)$. \end{lemma} From Lemma~\ref{eq:lemma_lang}, maximizing $H(\la \vert \bo) - H(\la \vert \ell, \bo)$ optimizes a lower bound on the MI between language and action; thereby we would expect improved language following.
-Thus, an effective way to improve language following is to produce a high-entropy, diverse distribution over atomic labels $\la$, while ensuring that the atomic labels are easy to predict given the full language command $\ell$. \MethodName approximates just this: we generate a diverse set of counterfactual language instructions that correspond to distinct atomic commands.
-This results in a high atomic label entropy but a low conditional entropy given the full command, and this bound pushes up on the mutual information between language and actions, thus improving language following.
+We expect a model to attend to language input when it adds information about the action $\ba$ that cannot be inferred from the observation $\bo$.
+This can be captured by the \emph{observation-conditioned} mutual information between the label and the action $I(\ba; \ell | \bo)$.
+We assume that language-following can be improved by maximizing this quantity, which we argue is a simple and reasonable conceptual model of language following.
+We will show that by increasing the number of different $\la$ executed at each $\bo$, while ensuring that each atomic command corresponds to a unique $\ell$, we effectively maximize a lower bound on $I(\ba; \ell | \bo)$.
+This motivates our method as a principled way to improve language following, albeit under this mutual information assumption.

+At a given observation $\bo$ in a trajectory, we have several branching action chunks -- one from the original dataset, the others counterfactually generated.
+Each chunk has an instruction, $\ell$, which describes the actions, $\ba$, taken by the robot at $\bo$.
+From $\ba$, we can determine an atomic command $\la$, using the heuristics from \cref{sec:implementation}. $\ba$ can also be determined from $\ell$ (this is the mapping learned via imitation learning).
+We can thus describe this process with the Markov chain $\ell \rightarrow \ba \rightarrow \la$.
+Applying the data processing inequality yields: